 Although the UNION operator, also known as a union query, is not technically a join, it is included here because it does involve combining data from multiple sources of data into one result set, which is similar to some types of joins.
 The UNION operator is used to splice together data from tables, SELECT statements, or queries, while leaving out any duplicate rows.
 Both data sources must have the same number of fields, but the fields do not have to be the same data type.
 Suppose that you have an Employees table that has the same structure as the Customers table, and you want to build a list of names and e-mail addresses by combining both tables.

-If you wanted to retrieve all fields from both tables, you could use the TABLE keyword, like this:
+To retrieve all fields from both tables, you could use the TABLE keyword, like this.